hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/notes_of_class_talks_and_lectures/notes_of_lectures/739_buddhism.md

 ---
-title: 'BUDDHISM, THE RELIGION OF THE
+title: '739 BUDDHISM, THE RELIGION OF THE

   LIGHT OF ASIA'

 ---

 ## BUDDHISM, THE RELIGION OF THE LIGHT OF ASIA